 When it comes to occupational accidents, manufacturing workers are at the greatest risk, by far.
 The Bureau of Labor Statistics (BLS) recorded 5,060 occupational amputations in 2016, 44% of them in the manufacturing industry alone.
 Construction, transportation, mining, and agricultural work also carried high amputation risks.

 Even some of the seemingly safest professions showed surprisingly high accidental amputation rates, including 280 amputations in the leisure and hospitality sector, 110 in health and education, 80 each in real estate and finance, and 20 in business management.

-Losing an appendage can have farther-reaching effects on a survivor’s life than many people realize.
-After the obvious physical trauma and medical expense of the injury, an amputation patient faces a long, difficult process of re-learning how to live.
+Losing an appendage can have further-reaching effects on a survivor’s life than many people realize.
+After the obvious physical trauma and medical expense of the injury, an amputation patient faces a long, difficult process of relearning how to live.